burrowsa/RunTests.jl/README.md

     using RunTests
     exit(run_tests())

+Or if you wish to be explicit what test files are run and in what order (not recomended, ideally the order tests are run should not matter) you can do this:

+    using RunTests
+    exit(run_tests(["sometests.jl",
+                    "somemoretests.jl",
+                    "evenmoretests.jl"]))

 But it has more to offer than that!
 RunTests.jl builds on top of Julia's `Base.Test` library to make it easy to add structure to your tests.
 Structuring your tests with RunTests.jl gives the following advantages: